Back to drug information

 How should I use this medicine?

-Take this medicine by mouth with a full glass of water.
+Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Swallow the capsules whole.
-Do not break, chew, or empty the contents from the capsule.
-You can take it with or without food.
-If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
-Do not take it more often than directed.
-Do not stop taking except on your doctor's advice.
-Stopping this medicine may increase your risk of a blot clot.
-Be sure to refill your prescription before you run out of medicine.
+You can take this medicine with or without food.
+Take your doses at regular intervals.
+Do not take your medicine more often than directed.
+Finish the full course prescribed by your doctor or health care professional even if you think your condition is better.
+Do not stop taking except on the advice of your doctor or health care professional.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.